bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   recognized to be formed by a pair of line segments where the starting line segment appears after the ending line segment.

-+ shadowcolor:<color>

-  When set to a color this property describes the color used for filling a drop shadow.
-When not set it defaults to 'black'.

-+ shadowopacity:<number>

-  When set to a number this property describes the opacity used for filling a drop shadow.
-When not set it defaults to '0.50'.

-+ shadow:1

-  When set to 1 it instructs that a drop shadow effect is to be added.
-  Currently the only one that react this this option is the 'node', 'box' and 'trump' commands.

-  A drop shadow will be drawn shifted to the right and down for 0.5mm in both directions.
-The color of the drop shadow and opacity can be controlled by setting the 'shadowcolor' and 'shadowopacity' property to a different value.

-  However, the same 'shadow' key can be set to '2', '3' or more to increase the distance of the shadow.
-The distance of the shadow is computed as 0.5mm multipled by the integer.

 + id:1
 + id:lines